 Joan Barreda @joanbangbang88

-Joan Barreda - currently the most talented rider on the Cross-Country Rallies scene - will make his ninth participation in the Dakar Rally in the forthcoming 2019 edition.
+Joan Barreda is one of the most talented riders on the Cross-Country Rallies scene and will make his eleventh participation in the Dakar Rally in the forthcoming 2021 edition.
 It is a speciality in which he has continued to achieve all kinds of successes since beginning in 2010.

 The Spaniard’s career began in motocross, where after demonstrating both talent and speed, was selected by the Spanish Federation to compete in the 125cc World Championship, before a serious injury kept the rider out of the competition for a long spell.
 After a stint in enduro he moved on to rally-raid where he was discovered by Wolfgang Fischer, after clinching the 2012 Baja Aragón.
 No sooner had he been signed up for the team when he brought home the first success, taking the top step of the podium in the Pharaons Rally.
 2013 saw the rider pick up some excellent results including four stage wins in the Dakar Rally with a sensational performance, as well as a podium finish in the Morocco Rally.
 Barreda shone in the Dakar 2014, grabbing five stage victories and was in the running for the overall win until a heavy fall in the penultimate stage meant having to accept seventh place.